awsdocs/aws-greengrass-developer-guide/doc_source/stream-export-configurations.md

 This export destination has the following requirements:
 + Target asset properties in AWS IoT SiteWise must be in the same AWS account and AWS Region as the Greengrass group\.
 **Note**
-For the list of AWS Regions that AWS IoT SiteWise supports, see [AWS IoT SiteWise endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/iot-sitewise.html#iot-sitewise_region) in the *AWS General Reference*\.
+For the list of Regions that AWS IoT SiteWise supports, see [AWS IoT SiteWise endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/iot-sitewise.html#iot-sitewise_region) in the *AWS General Reference*\.
 + The [Greengrass group role](group-role.md) must allow the `iotsitewise:BatchPutAssetPropertyValue` permission to target asset properties\.
 The following example policy uses the `iotsitewise:assetHierarchyPath` condition key to grant access to a target root asset and its children\.
 You can remove the `Condition` from the policy to allow access to all of your AWS IoT SiteWise assets or specify ARNs of individual assets\.

   ```